AndrewCrossan1/Bike-king-Borders/README.md

 The IDE I primarily use for this project is PHPStorm, it ticks all the boxes and gets the job done efficiently and in a robust manner.

+.htaccess is used extensively for the renaming of the URL, primarily for SEO optimisation
 ## Wireframes
 /admin/home/